 Softened or cold butter for shortcrust pastry?

-A lot of people tell you to use well chilled butter for the best flaky shortcrust pastry and shortbread.
+A lot of recipes tell you to use cold butter for the best flaky shortcrust pastry and shortbread.
 They advise to cut it in with knives and work quickly in order to keep the temperature down.
 Occasionally, recipes advise to use softened butter for making pastry.
 Which is better?

 My tried and tested technique is to use butter at room temperature to mix it into flour for shortcrust pastry.
 But then the pastry must be chilled in the fridge for any amount of time from an hour to several days.

 Before cutting your biscuits or making the tart, the pastry must return to more or less room temperature, otherwise it will crack, break and crumble while being rolled.
 Cut or shaped biscuits and pastries need to be chilled briefly again for best results.